When is the Fourier transform of an elementary function elementary?

 Let us replace $u$ with $u^{1/d}$.
 This leads to summation over all roots of degree $d$, and therefore the Gamma functions $\Gamma^F(u)$, $\Gamma^F(v)$ are replaced by the generalized Gamma functions:

 It is clear that the integrals on the two sides of this equation can coincide if and only if the contour of integration in the first integral can be shifted to obtain the second integral.
 In particular, there must exist a character $\gamma$ such that $\eta_i\la_i\nu_F=\gamma^{n_i}$.
-In this case, replacing $v$ with $u\gamma^{-d}$ (i.e. shifting the contour of integration), we get
+In this case, replacing $v$ with $u\gamma^{-d}$ (i.e., shifting the contour of integration), we get

-{\bf Remark.} We can shift the contour of integration without worrying about residues, since our integral identities are understood in the weak sense, while residual contributions are distributions supported on the coordinate hyperplanes, which by definition do not affect identities in the weak sense.
+\begin{rem} We can shift the contour of integration without worrying about residues, since our integral identities are understood in the weak sense, while residual contributions are distributions supported on the coordinate hyperplanes, which by definition do not affect identities in the weak sense. \end{rem}

 The latter condition is equivalent to